 The Great Sandy Strait / The Great Sandy Marine Park

 This body of water between the mainland and World Heritage-listed Fraser Island is home to one of the largest concentrations of bird species in Australia.
 More than 300 species have been identified and approximately 30,000 migratory trans-equatorial shorebirds use it as a roosting area.

-Explore the Sandy Straits by houseboat or yacht or enjoy a whale watching tour during the season from July to November with one of the many operators. (www.whalewatch.com.au)
+Explore the Sandy Straits by houseboat or yacht or enjoy a whale watching tour during the season from August to 31 October with one of the many operators. (www.whalewatch.com.au)

 Birds are the most common form of wildlife seen on the island, many of which are migratory species who use it as a resting place as they fly from Australia to their breeding grounds in Siberia.

-The local frogs are called 'acid frogs' as they have adapted to tolerate the acidic conditions of the lakes and swamps.
+The local frogs are called 'Acid Frogs' as they have adapted to tolerate the acidic conditions of the lakes and swamps.

 A short drive from the centre of Fraser's Coast commercial hub is Arkarra Lagoons, a natural paradise with hectares of subtropical rainforest lagoons and meandering walking trails.
 Goannas, echidnas, wallabies, kangaroos, possums and over 140 species of birds all live happily here and it is a favourite spot for families and nature lovers.